ClementNerma/Rave/docs/master.md

 The same applies for `john`.

-As you can see, it's possible to chain nullable operators.
+As you can see, it's possible to chain optional operators.
 Indeed, if we just wrote `jack?.identity.name`, it would have failed because `jack?.identity` holds `none`.

 This also works with dictionaries: